realA10001986/Time-Circuits-Display/README.md

 ## Alarm

-The alarm function can be programmed through the [keypad menu](#how-to-set-up-the-alarm), or quickly by "11hhMM" (h=hour, 0-23; m=minute).
-Weekday selection must be done throught the [keypad menu](#how-to-set-up-the-alarm).
+The alarm function can be programmed through the [keypad menu](#how-to-set-up-the-alarm), or quickly through keypad command 11hhMM (h=hour, 0-23; m=minute).
+Weekday selection must be done through the [keypad menu](#how-to-set-up-the-alarm).

 Holding "1" enables and disables the alarm; the state is shown by the dot in the present time's minute field.
-"11" followed by ENTER shows the currently programmed alarm days/time.
+Keypad command 11 shows the currently programmed alarm days/time.

 As regards the alarm event itself, the alarm function knows two modes of operation: Legacy and Extended.